 How you can help: Explain how the abbreviations work.
 Point out that some are based on spelling (“idk” for “I don’t know”) and others on how letters and numbers sound (“l8r” for “later”).

 The dyslexia link: Dyslexia can make it hard to remember specific words or details.
 This can lead to confusion about what friends said.

 How you can help: Play games that can

-help strengthen memory.
+.
 For example, name the different kinds of cars on the street and then say those names again a few minutes later.